Skip to content

 2. Measure token savings on your workload for 1 week.

-3. Adjust based on your latency tolerance: Trade off ~5% savings for <10ms latency most cases.
+3. Adjust based on your latency tolerance: Trade a portion of token savings for lower added latency where your path is latency-sensitive.

 4. Monitor regularly: Token costs shift as context size changes.